david1792x/pan-dulce/markdown/extracting_image_dataset.md

 import urllib.request
 ```

-Taking the project objectives into account, it was decided to restrict the project to a model that can recognize 10 of the most popular types of pan dulce, and these were chosen based on personal experience and image availability, even though there are a lot more popular types of pan dulce that weren't included.
-We need to take into account different names for the same type of pan dulce, so we can define a dictionary of some possible names for each type so that we can maximize the data obtained.
+Taking the project objectives into account, it was decided to restrict the project to a model that can recognize **10** of the most popular types of **pan dulce**, and these were chosen based on **personal experience** and **image availability**, even though there are a lot more popular types of pan dulce that weren't included.
+We need to take into account different **names** for the same type of pan dulce, so we can define a **dictionary** of some possible names for each type so that we can maximize the data obtained.

 ```python